rohan5900/birthday-wish/README.md

-# birthday-wish
+# Birthday-wish
-from this you can wish you love once using a simple HTML, Tailwind CSS and JavaScript.
+From this you can wish you love once using a simple HTML, Tailwind CSS and JavaScript.